sree445/sree445/README.md

 I am a Data Engineer who creates simple and effective ways of transferring data from any source to the desired location, making it useful for analytics, problem-solving, and decision-making.

-🔭 I’m currently working working as a Senior Data Engineer and building my skills.
+🔭 I’m currently working as a Senior Data Engineer and building my skills.
 That means...

 💬 I'm looking to collaborate and create some useful content that we can share with the community